 Screw fixings are the most common method used to fix a sign to its place.
 It requires the sign manufacturer to drill two or four holes into the sign, where screws are drilled into wall plugs to secure the sign into the wall.
 This is the most cost-effective method of installing your sign, as no fancy hidden fixings or epoxy glue is needed to install your sign.
 Albeit cheaper, it does have its drawbacks as signs can be easier to steal if that is a concern to you, as well as the screw heads tarnishing over time if cap covers are not used.
 With all of our orders, standard fixings with protective screw caps and easy installation instructions are included unless otherwise specified.

 Usually to describe glass or perspex, when frosted it takes away its transparent nature giving it the look of a frosty window on a cold winter morning, hence the name.

 Whether you’re looking to add signage to a shop, showroom, hotel, offices, your home, or a shed, The Bespoke Sign House has everything you need to create affordable and beautiful signs which are delivered straight to your door.
-You can use our online sign designer tool here.
-Or, for more unusual requests you can contact us directly through the contact page on the website.
+You can start by designing your own with our slate sign designer, by selecting a template from our selection of best selling slate signs.
+Or, for more bespoke requests you can contact us directly through the contact page on the website.